Top 5 Pros and Cons of CrossFit Training

 summary

-CrossFit training, since it involves pushing against external load, will increase muscle growth, strength and improve muscle endurance.
+CrossFit training, since it involves pushing against external load, will increase muscle growth, and strength and improve muscle endurance.
 The total load, volume, rest, and lifting method will cause different improvements in strength, hypertrophy, or endurance.
 Overall CrossFit training is effective at improving body composition.

 2. Increase in VO2max, Improves Aerobic Endurance